Back in time, the Irish Easter was a time of religious contemplation, fasting, feasting and dancing.

 Eggs that hatched on Good Friday were thought to produce particularly healthy birds while eggs that were laid on this day were, like bread, marked with a cross and then saved for eating until Easter Sunday.

 Depending on the date of Easter, it was also traditional to sow corn on Good Friday, but this would only be done if the potato seed had already been planted.

-Dried fish, and particularly herring, varied the meagre diet of our rural and coastal ancestors for the six-week fast from meat.
+Dried fish, particularly herring, varied the meagre diet of our rural and coastal ancestors for the six-week fast from meat.
 By the time Easter Saturday arrived, hungry minds were avidly anticipating a good meal of roasted or boiled meat.
 Pity the poor herring!
-Having provided such sustainance, the population made it the scapegoat for their hunger in a ceremony known as Whipping the Herring.
+Having provided such sustenance, the population made it the scapegoat for their hunger in a ceremony known as Whipping the Herring.

 On the way back from the river, the procession would carry a dead spring lamb, dressed in ribbons and flowers.

 This Irish Easter tradition was known across the island and persisted right into the 20th century.

 The fast of Lent finally came to a close on Easter Saturday, so the next day was a day of feasting.
 Lamb, veal and chicken were part of the festive fare of the well-to-do.
 They might also be on the menu for the neighbours of a generous farmer who was prepared to share his livestock.
 But for the majority, the centrepiece of the feast consisted of corned (salted) beef, a baked Easter ham or boiled bacon served with cabbage and potatoes.

 The day began with eggs.
 And plenty of them.
 The average Easter breakfast for an Irish man consisted of six eggs.
 Yes, Six!
 They might be fried or boiled.
 If the latter, natural colourings from herbs or lichens were added to the boiling water to dye the shells which were then kept to decorate the May bush, another Irish custom.